Wonder Works Children’s Museum in Oak Park is Refreshed and Ready for Play

 Build It

-North Avenue Art Works is where the art magic happens.
+Art Works is where the art magic happens.
 In this room, children can paint and enjoy creative play.
-The North Avenue Art Works also has a ceramic class where children (and adults!) can purchase ceramics to paint in the museum or at home.
+Art Works also has a ceramic class where children (and adults!) can purchase ceramics to paint in the museum or at home.
+This area is separate from the flow of the museum.
+This allows children to be a bit more focused on their creation.

 Lights Camera Action